Added to the “official” men’s wardrobe by King Charles II of England on the 7th October 1666, waistcoats obviously have their own “official” rules.

 It’s considered excessive to wear a tie bar if your waistcoat is already holding your tie in place, but excessive is not illegal!

-Being the addition to the suit, waistcoats can be an accessory as much as a garment.
 It’s generally acceptable to have a flashy waistcoat back, even with an extremely conservative suit.
 Since the front of the waistcoat is conservative, you’ll only see the back when you remove your jacket, by which time (and by which action) the party is definitely on, so crazy can pass.

 – More on Suits –